Ernest August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg

 Ernest August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg (30 October 1660 – 12 March 1731) was the second son of Duke Ernest Günther and his wife Auguste.

 Ernest August converted to Catholicism and became a canon in Strasbourg.
 However, he later reverted to Lutheranism.

 In 1692, he succeeded his childless brother Frederick as Duke of Augustenburg.
-In 1695 he married Baroness Maria Theresia of Weinberg.
+In 1695 he married Baroness Maria Theresia of Weinberg (d.
+1712).
 This marriage remained childless.